ARCCA/intro_singularity/_episodes/04-singularity-images.md

 ## Preparing to use Singularity for building images

 So far you've been able to work with Singularity from your own user account as a non-privileged user.
 This part of the Singularity material requires that you use Singularity in an environment where you have administrative (root) access.
-While it is possible to build Singularity containers without root access, it is highly recommended that you do this as the _root_ user, as highlighted in [this section](https://sylabs.io/guides/3.5/user-guide/build_a_container.html#creating-writable-sandbox-directories) of the Singularity documentation.
+While it is possible to build Singularity containers without root access, it is highly recommended that you do this as the _root_ user, as highlighted in [this section](https://sylabs.io/guides/3.7/user-guide/build_a_container.html#creating-writable-sandbox-directories) of the Singularity documentation.
 Bear in mind that the system that you use to build containers doesn't have to be the system where you intend to run the containers.
 If, for example, you are intending to build a container that you can subsequently run on a Linux-based cluster, you could build the container on your own Linux-based desktop or laptop computer.
 You could then transfer the built image directly to the target platform or upload it to an image repository and pull it onto the target platform from this repository.

 There are three different options for accessing a suitable environment to undertake the material in this part of the course:

- 1. Run Singularity from within a Docker container - this will enable you to have the required privileges to build images
  1. Install Singularity locally on a system where you have administrative access
  1. Use Singularity on a system where it is already pre-installed and you have administrative (root) access
+ 1. Use one of the Singularity builders in the cloud such as provided by Sylabs and Singularity Hub.

-We'll focus on the first option in this part of the course.
+We'll focus on the last option in this part of the course.
 If you would like to install Singularity directly on your system, see the box below for some further pointers.
 Note that the installation process is an advanced task that is beyond the scope of this course so we won't be covering this.

 > ## Installing Singularity on your local system (optional) \[Advanced task\]
 >
 > If you are running Linux and would like to install Singularity locally on your system, Singularity provide the free, open source [Singularity Community Edition](https://github.com/hpcng/singularity/releases).
 You will need to install various dependencies on your system and then build Singularity from source code.
 >
-> _If you are not familiar with building applications from source code, it is strongly recommended that you use the Docker Singularity image, as described below in the "Getting started with the Docker Singularity image" section rather than attempting to build and install Singularity yourself.
+> _If you are not familiar with building applications from source code, and want to investigate Docker further, it is strongly recommended that you use the Docker Singularity image, as described below in the "Getting started with the Docker Singularity image" section rather than attempting to build and install Singularity yourself.
 The installation process is an advanced task that is beyond the scope of this session._
 >
 > However, if you have Linux systems knowledge and would like to attempt a local install of Singularity, you can find details in the [INSTALL.md](https://github.com/sylabs/singularity/blob/master/INSTALL.md) file within the Singularity repository that explains how to install the prerequisites and build and install the software.
 Singularity is written in the [Go](https://golang.org/) programming language and Go is the main dependency that you'll need to install on your system.
 The process of installing Go and any other requirements is detailed in the INSTALL.md file.
 >